mdbct/photocrypt/README.md

 It implements the Least Significant Bit (LSB) algorithm with SHA1 password protection.
 Every bit of secret data is stored in the LSBs of the image pixel values.
+The algorithm depends on the key so it is unfeasible to extract data without the key.
 This makes the stego-image practically identical to the original image.

 The algorithm used in this program can be explained briefly as:

 * The 1st row of image is used to store the 40-byte SHA1 hash string of the password.
-Each bit of hash string is stored in the LSB of each byte of the image.
+The bits used to hide the data depends on the key itself.

 * The secret data starts from the beginning of the 2nd row.
-Only LSBs of the pixels are changed.
-Other 7 more significant bits are left as is.

-  > I know this is very unsecure way to hide data.
-But we are in learning
-  > phase and we'll make this program very secure when we release 1.0!

-* The end of text is marked by a pixel whose red-coefficient is zero.
-Red, because among RGG, red is said to be least sensitive to human eye.
-So if a red-coefficient is found to be already zero before reaching the end of text, its 2nd LSB is set to 1, to prevent the decoding algorithm to think that it's the end of text.
+The bits used to hide the data depends on the key itself.
+The value `\0` is appened at last to mark the end of text.

 <blockquote>
 <strong>Note:</strong> You cannot extract text from a JPEG image because the